amfairley/JSpractice/README.md

 ### numberguesser
 A small number guessing game against the computer.
 Whoever gets closest to the target wins.
 Points and rounds increase the more you play.

+### stringToList
+A brief explanation of how to extract a list from a string